sezardino/Art/README.md

 # Art

-adding interactivity with useing JavaScript
+adding interactivity with using JavaScript

 if you want to see =)
 https://sezardino.github.io/Art/